ringcentral/ringcentral-api-docs/docs/authentication/auth-code-pkce-flow.md

 Differences from `Authorization Code flow`:

 * Token requests don't need to include client authentication credentials in `Authorization` header.
-So client secret is not required.
 * Need to add `client_id` in body.